The code will remain here should you want to continue using it. You are welcome to fork it and use it in any way you please.

-Phidget boards are a great prototyping tool which can handle digital inputs and outputs, along with a great array of analog sensors (RFID, temperature, etc). node.js is a fantastic networking library which makes it easy to create fast networked applications.
-This project aims to make it simple to interact with them both.
+Phidget boards are a great prototyping tool which can handle digital inputs and outputs, along with a great array of analog sensors (RFID, temperature, distance, etc.).
+Node.js and io.js are fantastic networking library which makes it easy to create fast networked applications.
+This project aims to make it simple for them to interact.
 Synergy!

 npm install phidgets

 Phidgets Inc. makes a line of phidget boards which are themselves small ARM Debian computers.
 It it possble to run Node.js on them, and use this package locally.
 Here's a gist with the steps and a blog post about how to get this up and running.

 The most common way to interact with a phidgets board is to set up listeners for whatever you are interested in.
 For example, this code will log to the console all changes detected on the analog sensor inputs of the device: